sathishmtech01/pyspark_learning/scripts/spark/complete_project/ReadMe.md

 Step 1 : Kafka Streaming data
-Step 2 : Spark receiveing the kafka streams
-Step 3 : Storing the data in hdfs
+Step 2 : Spark receiveing the kafka streams, storing data to rdbms Step 3 : Storing the data in hdfs
 Step 4 : Spark ETL operations, Hive, Pig

+Sqoop Injection:

 ETL operations using Hive, Pig and
 Data injection Sqoop from rdbms -> hdfs and from hdfs -> rdbms